Kitkat7448/Kitkat7448/README.md

 - 👋 Hi, I’m @Kitkat7448
 - 👀 I’m interested in ...
 Programing, flying, learning, and anything you can prove is fun
 - 🌱 I’m currently learning ...
-C++ and getting a refresher on JavaScript, HTML, and CSS
+Python, HTMl, CSS, JS, JSON, Libraries
 - 💞️ I’m looking to collaborate on ...
 Learning languages, and projects
 - 📫 How to reach me ...
 IDK
 - 😄 Pronouns: ...
 I hate having to answer this question but, He/Him